 For some brief review, let’s take a look at how food works.

 There are three types of “macronutrients”.
-These are called “macro” because they are large in molecular standards, and our bodies must first break them down before we can begin to use them, as well as because they represent three major nutrient groups.
+These are called “macro” because they are large in molecular standards, and our bodies must first break them down before we can begin to use them.
 First, we have protein – a macronutrient crucial for the creation of amino acids.
-Next, there are carbohydrates – the current primary energy source for our bodies in the average diet.
+Next, there are carbohydrates – the primary energy source for our bodies.
 And finally, there is fat – which has a number of molecular functions, promoting blood clots and preventing us from bleeding to death would be one example.

 While there is no “most important” macronutrient, each has its details.
 Protein, for example, is something that must continuously be supplied from food.
 Essential amino acids actually get their name from the fact that we must obtain them from our diet, either from food or supplements.
-Despite it not being a popularity contest, fat is the macronutrient America should be interested in because fat is what many health care professionals think we’re getting too much of.
+Despite it not being a popularity contest, fat is the macronutrient America should be interested in because fat is what we’re getting too much of.

 It should be noted that fat, although associated with obesity and an unhealthy lifestyle, isn’t a “bad” thing.
-Certain types of fats – namely trans fat and saturated fats – are arguably “worse” than others (especially when over consumed), but they are all useful.
+Certain types of fats – namely trans fat and saturated fats – are “worse” than others (especially when over consumed), but they are all useful.
 Omega-6 and Omega-3, for example, help promote good balance between vasodilation and vasoconstriction, keeping blood pressure in its correct range.
-Over consumption of any fat (or any macronutrient in general), however, can lead to health problems.
+Over consumption of any fat, however, can lead to health problems.

 What’s Recommended and What’s Consumed

-Numerically speaking, the problem really is percentage; we are just consuming a disproportionate amount of one of the macronutrients and not exercising enough.
-Because each macronutrient has different chemical uses, when we consume them, our bodies treat them differently.
+Numerically speaking, the problem really is percentage; we are just consuming a disproportionate amount of one of the macronutrients.
+Because each macronutrient has different chemical uses, when we consume them, our bodies treats them differently.
 Fat, for example, is easily stored when it is consumed in excess; hence the overabundance of body fat among Americans.